Ranvek, 15 mg 28 pcs.

 Infections

-.
-In placebo-controlled clinical trials where patients in the groups received concomitant therapy with traditional DMARDs, the rate of infections over 12-14 weeks was 27.4% in the group of patients taking RANVEC at a dose of 15 mg compared to 20.9% in the placebo group.
-In controlled trials with methotrexate as a comparison drug, the 12-14 week infection rate in the 15 mg RANVEC monotherapy group was 19.5% compared to 24.0% in the methotrexate group.
-The overall incidence of developing infections during long-term therapy in the group of patients receiving RANVEC 15 mg in all five phase 3 clinical trials (2,630 patients) was 93.7 cases per 100 patient-years.
+In placebo-controlled clinical trials where patients in groups received concomitant therapy with traditional DMARDs, the incidence of infections at 12-14 weeks in the group of patients taking RANVEC at a dose of 15 mg was 27.4% compared with 20.9% in the placebo group.
+In controlled studies using methotrexate as a comparator, the incidence of infections at 12-14 weeks in the RANVEC 15 mg monotherapy group was 19.5% compared to 24.0% in the methotrexate group.
+The overall incidence of infections during long-term therapy in the group of patients taking RANVEC 15 mg in all five phase 3 clinical studies (2630 patients) was 93.7 cases per 100 patient-years.

-The overall incidence of serious infections during long-term therapy in the group of patients taking RANVEC 15 mg in all five phase 3 clinical trials was 3.8 cases per 100 patient-years.
-The most common serious infections were pneumonia and phlegmon.
-The incidence of serious infections did not increase with long-term use of the drug.
+The overall incidence of severe infections during long-term therapy in the group of patients receiving RANVEC 15 mg in all five phase 3 clinical studies was 3.8 cases per 100 patient-years.
+The most common serious infections were pneumonia and cellulitis.
+With prolonged use of the drug, the incidence of severe infections did not increase.

 Tuberculosis

-In placebo-controlled clinical trials where patients in the groups received concomitant therapy with traditional DAAs, no cases of active tuberculosis were observed in either group.
-In studies where methotrexate was used as a comparison drug, no cases of tuberculosis were observed in both the RANVEC monotherapy group at a dose of 15 mg and in the methotrexate group for 12-14 weeks of follow-up.
-Overall incidence of active tuberculosis during long-term treatment in the RANVEC drug group in the dose of 15 mg in all five clinical phase 3 trials was 0.1 case per 100 patient-years.
+In placebo-controlled clinical trials where patients in groups received concomitant therapy with traditional DMARDs, there were no cases of active tuberculosis in any of the groups.
+In studies where methotrexate was used as a comparator drug, there were no cases of tuberculosis development either in the RANVEK monotherapy group at a dose of 15 mg or in the methotrexate group during 12-14 weeks of observation.
+The overall incidence of active tuberculosis during long-term treatment in the RANVEC 15 mg group in all five phase 3 clinical studies was 0.1 cases per 100 patient-years.

-In placebo-controlled clinical trials where patients in the groups received concomitant therapy with traditional DAAs, the incidence of opportunistic infections over 12-14 weeks was 0.5% in the group of patients taking RANVEC at a dose of 15 mg compared to 0.3% in the placebo group.
-In studies using methotrexate as a comparison drug in the RANVEC monotherapy group at a dose of 15 mg no cases of opportunistic infections were noted during 12-14 weeks of follow-up.
+In placebo-controlled clinical trials where patients in groups received concomitant therapy with traditional DMARDs, the incidence of opportunistic infections at 12-14 weeks in the group of patients taking RANVEK at a dose of 15 mg was 0.5% compared to 0.3% in the placebo group.
+In studies using methotrexate as a comparator drug in the monotherapy group with RANVEK at a dose of 15 mg, there were no cases of opportunistic infections during 12-14 weeks of observation.
 The incidence of these infections in the methotrexate group was 0.2%.
-Overall incidence of opportunistic infections during long-term treatment in the group of patients treated with RANVEC at the dose of 15 mg, in all five clinical trials of phase 3 was 0.6 cases per 100 patient-years.
+The overall incidence of opportunistic infections during long-term treatment in the group of patients taking RANVEK at a dose of 15 mg in all five phase 3 clinical studies was 0.6 cases per 100 patient-years.

 Malignant neoplasms

-.
-In placebo-controlled clinical trials where patients in the groups received concomitant therapy with traditional DMARDs, the incidence of malignancies, excluding non-melanocytic skin cancer (NMSC), in the group of patients receiving RANVEC at the 15 mg dose was <0.1% compared to <0.1% in the placebo group over 12-14 weeks of follow-up.
-In controlled trials with methotrexate as a comparison drug, the incidence of malignancy at 12-14 weeks of follow-up in the RANVEC monotherapy group at a dose of 15 mg was 0.6% compared to 0.2% in the methotrexate group.
-The overall incidence of malignancies during long-term treatment in the group of patients receiving RANVEC at a dose of 15 mg, excluding NMRK, in the clinical trial program was 0.8 per 100 patient-years.
+In placebo-controlled clinical trials in which patients in groups received concomitant therapy with traditional DMARDs, the incidence of malignancies, excluding non-melanocytic skin cancer (NMSC), in the group of patients taking RANVEK at a dose of 15 mg was <0.1% compared with <0.1% in the placebo group at 12-14 weeks of follow-up.
+In controlled studies using methotrexate as a comparator drug, the incidence of malignant neoplasms at 12-14 weeks of observation in the RANVEC monotherapy group at a dose of 15 mg was 0.6% compared to 0.2% in the methotrexate group.
+The overall incidence of malignant diseases during long-term treatment in the group of patients taking RANVEC at a dose of 15 mg, excluding NMSC, in the clinical trial program was 0.8 per 100 patient-years.

 Thrombosis

-.
-In placebo-controlled clinical trials where patients in the groups received concomitant therapy with traditional BPVP, there were 2 cases (0.2%) of venous thromboembolism (pulmonary embolism or deep vein thrombosis) in the patient group taking RANVEC at the 15 mg dose, compared with 1 case (0.1%) in the placebo group.
-In controlled trials with methotrexate as a comparative medicine during 12-14 weeks 1 case of venous thromboembolism (0.2%) was reported in RANVEC monotherapy group in 15 mg dose, and no cases in methotrexate group.
-Overall incidence of venous thromboembolism during long-term treatment in the group of patients treated with RANVEC in the dose of 15 mg in all five clinical phase 3 trials was 0.6 cases per 100 patient-years.
+In placebo-controlled clinical trials where patients in groups received concomitant therapy with traditional DMARDs, there were 2 cases (0.2%) of venous thromboembolism (pulmonary embolism or deep vein thrombosis) in the group of patients taking RANVEK at a dose of 15 mg, compared with 1 case (0.1%) in the placebo group.
+In controlled studies using methotrexate as a comparator for 12-14 weeks, 1 case of venous thromboembolism (0.2%) was reported in the RANVEC 15 mg monotherapy group and no cases in the methotrexate group.
+The overall incidence of venous thromboembolism during long-term treatment in the group of patients taking RANVEK at a dose of 15 mg in all five phase 3 clinical studies was 0.6 cases per 100 patient-years.

-.
-In placebo-controlled clinical trials where patients in the groups received concomitant therapy with traditional BPVs, within 12-14 weeks, increases in alanine transaminase (ALT) and aspartate transaminase (ACT) activity to values more than 3 times the upper limit of normal (ULN) according to at least one measurement was observed in 2.1% and 1.5% of patients taking RANVEC at a dose of 15 mg, compared to 1.5% and 0.7% of patients in the placebo group.
-Most cases of increased hepatic transaminase activity were transient and had no clinical manifestations.
+In placebo-controlled clinical trials where patients in groups received concomitant therapy with traditional DMARDs, over 12-14 weeks, increases in alanine transaminase (ALT) and aspartate transaminase (AST) to values greater than 3 times the upper limit of normal (ULN) on at least one measurement were observed in 2.1% and 1.5% of patients taking RANVEC at a dose of 15 mg, compared with 1.5% and 0.7% of patients in the placebo group.
+Most cases of increased liver transaminase activity were transient and had no clinical manifestations.

-In studies using methotrexate as a reference drug over a time period of 12-14 weeks, increases in ALT and ACT activity to values more than 3 times greater than GGN based on at least one measurement were observed in 0.8% and 0.4% of patients in the RANVEC group taking the 15 mg dose, compared with 1.9% and 0.9% of patients in the methotrexate group.
+In studies using methotrexate as a comparator over a period of 12-14 weeks, increases in ALT and AST to values greater than 3 times the ULN on at least one measurement were observed in 0.8% and 0.4% of patients in the RANVEC 15 mg group, compared with 1.9% and 0.9% of patients in the methotrexate group.

 The frequency and severity of increases in ALT/AST activity did not increase over time, including during extended studies.

-Therapy with RANVEC at a dose of 15 mg was accompanied by an increase in blood lipid levels, including total cholesterol, triglycerides, LDL and HDL.
-LDL/HDL ratio did not change.
-The increase in baseline LDL and HDL cholesterol levels reached a maximum by week 8 and remained stable thereafter.
-In controlled trials lasting up to 12-14 weeks, the following abnormalities were noted in the group of patients taking RANVEC at a dose of 15 mg:
+Therapy with RANVEK at a dose of 15 mg was accompanied by an increase in blood lipid levels, including the level of total cholesterol, triglycerides, LDL and HDL.
+The LDL/HDL ratio did not change.
+Increases in baseline LDL and HDL cholesterol levels peaked at week 8 and remained stable thereafter.
+In controlled studies lasting up to 12-14 weeks, the following deviations in indicators were noted in the group of patients taking the drug RANVEK at a dose of 15 mg:

-– Mean LDL cholesterol levels increased by 0.38 mmol/L.
+• Average LDL cholesterol increased by 0.38 mmol/L.

-– Mean HDL cholesterol levels increased by 0.21 mmol/L.
+• Average HDL cholesterol increased by 0.21 mmol/L.

-– The ratio of mean LDL / HDL levels remained stable.
+• The ratio of average LDL/HDL levels remained stable.

 Creatine phosphokinase (CPK)